1. How much does a DUI raise your insurance in California?

 No. Expunging a California DUI conviction removes it only from your criminal record.
 An expungement will not erase your DUI conviction from your California driving record.

-A DUI stays on a driver’s California DMV record for a “lookback period” of 10 years.
-This means that an expunged offense will not save money in premiums for as long as an offense remains on the record.7
+A DUI stays on your California DMV record for a “lookback period” of 10 years.
+This means that an expunged offense will not save money in premiums for as long as an offense remains on your record.7

 8. What are standard DUI penalties?

-The punishment for drunk driving in California depends on whether the defendant has any prior DUIs in the 10-year lookback period.
-And first-time defendants can generally avoid jail by doing probation or agreeing to alternative work programs or home confinement (“house arrest”).
+The punishment for drunk driving in California depends on whether you have any prior DUIs in the 10-year lookback period.
+If you are a first-time defendant, you can generally avoid jail by doing probation or agreeing to alternative work programs or home confinement (“house arrest”).

 California DUI offense (VC 23152(a)) | Jail time | Fine | Mandatory ignition interlock device (IID) period | DUI School |